maplibre/martin/docs/src/mbtiles-validation.md

 ```

 ## SQLite Integrity check
 The `validate` command will run `PRAGMA integrity_check` on the file, and will fail if the result is not `ok`.
-The `--integrity-check` flag can be used to disable this check, or to make it more thorow with `full` value.
+The `--integrity-check` flag can be used to disable this check, or to make it more thorough with `full` value.
 Default is `quick`.

 ## Schema check
 The `validate` command will verify that the `tiles` table/view exists, and that it has the expected columns and indexes.
 It will also verify that the `metadata` table/view exists, and that it has the expected columns and indexes.